menu

 Of important note, Millburn is also a town of artists.
 Millburn has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Millburn’s character.

-A relatively large number of people in Millburn telecommute to their jobs.
-Overall, about 27.92% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 28.94% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-In Millburn, a lot of people use the train to get to work every day though Millburn is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Millburn has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 Demographics

 Millburn is an extremely ethnically-diverse town.
 The people who call Millburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Millburn residents report their race to be White, followed by Asian.
-Important ancestries of people in Millburn include English, Irish, Italian, German, and Russian.
+Important ancestries of people in Millburn include Italian, Irish, English, German, and Russian.

 The most common language spoken in Millburn is English.
 Other important languages spoken here include Chinese and Spanish.